joetainment/bill-and-buck/main__overview__intro.md

 Our Story
 ==========

-<h2> Once upon another time line, in a little slice of the Multiverse not so dissimilar to our own...</h2>
+<h2> Once upon a timeline, in a little slice of the multiverse much like our own...</h2> <!-- not so dissimilar to -->

 <br>